asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## Night to Kill the Sun

-**Concept**

-You and your friends have one night to kill the sun.
-Which is challenging because it is night and you can't see the sun and also it's really really far away.
+*You and your friends have one night to kill the sun.
+Which is challenging because it is night and you can't see the sun and also it's really, really far away.*

-**Design Direction**

 The PCs have to find a way to see and then kill the sun despite the fact that it is night.
 Meandering philosophical arguments about the meaning of "night" and "day."
 Crazed schemes due to failure.
 The Sun probably has vastly powerful minions that don't even acknowledge the PCs.
 Whose idea was it to kill the Sun again?
 Don Quixote meets Dazed and Confused.